inejc/carte-noire/_posts/2017-06-12-mathematics-developers-survey.md

 <p align="center">
     <img src="https://raw.githubusercontent.com/inejc/math-devs-survey/master/2016/plots/purchasing_power_countries_posterior_check.png"/>
     <b align="center">Figure 8: Purchasing power among countries posterior predictive check.
-Densities are sampling distributions of means of posterior predictive samples of the same sizes as the observed samples.
+Densities are sampling distributions of means of posterior predictive samples (of the same sizes as the observed samples).
 Red lines indicate the observed means.</b>
 </p>

 Result of the sampling can be seen in **Figure 9**.
 Plotted are 90% confidence intervals for purchasing power posterior means for all countries.
 We won't calculate exact probabilities of comparisons of means (although we could, we have the posterior distributions), but rather compare them visually.
 Mean purchasing power is higher in _United States_ and _Australia_ than in all other countries (more than 20000 Big Macs per year). _United Kingdom_ has higher mean purchasing power than all other countries (excluding _United States_ and _Australia_) and seems similar to _Switzerland_'s, although level of uncertainty is much higher for the latter due to a smaller sample size. _Canada_, _Germany_ and all countries with less than 35 respondents combined have higher mean purchasing power than _Italy_.